 Background

-Celtic tribes arrived on the island between 600 and 150 B.C.
-Invasions by Norsemen that began in the late 8th century were finally ended when King Brian BORU defeated the Danes in 1014.
+Celtic tribes arrived in Ireland between 600 and 150 B.C.
+Norse invasions that began in the late 8th century finally ended when King Brian BORU defeated the Danes in 1014.
 Norman invasions began in the 12th century and set off more than seven centuries of Anglo-Irish struggle marked by fierce rebellions and harsh repressions.
-The Irish famine of the mid-19th century was responsible for a drop in the island's population by more than one quarter through starvation, disease, and emigration.
-For more than a century afterward, the population of the island continued to fall, only to begin growing again in the 1960s.
-Over the last 50 years, Ireland's high birthrate has made it demographically one of the youngest populations in the EU.
+The Irish famine of the mid-19th century caused an almost 25-percent decline in the island's population through starvation, disease, and emigration.
+The population of the island continued to fall until the 1960s, but over the last 50 years, Ireland's high birthrate has made it demographically one of the youngest populations in the EU.

-The modern Irish state traces its origins to the failed 1916 Easter Monday Uprising that galvanized nationalist sentiment and fostered a guerrilla war resulting in independence from the UK in 1921 with the signing of the Anglo-Irish Treaty and the creation of the Irish Free State.
-The treaty was deeply controversial in Ireland, in part because it helped solidify the partition of Ireland, with six of the island's 32 counties remaining in the UK as Northern Ireland.
+The modern Irish state traces its origins to the failed 1916 Easter Monday Uprising that galvanized nationalist sentiment.
+The ensuing guerrilla war led to independence from the UK in 1921 with the signing of the Anglo-Irish Treaty and the creation of the Irish Free State.
+The treaty was deeply controversial in Ireland, in part because it helped solidify the country's partition, with six of the 32 counties remaining in the UK as Northern Ireland.
 The split between pro-Treaty and anti-Treaty partisans led to the Irish Civil War (1922-23).
 The traditionally dominant political parties in Ireland, Fine Gael and Fianna Fail, are de facto descendants of the opposing sides of the treaty debate.
-Ireland formally left the British Dominion in 1949 when Ireland declared itself a republic.
+Ireland declared itself a republic in 1949 and formally left the British Dominion.

-Deep sectarian divides between the Catholic and Protestant populations and systemic discrimination in Northern Ireland erupted into years of violence known as the "Troubles" that began in the 1960s.
+Beginning in the 1960s, deep sectarian divides between the Catholic and Protestant populations and systemic discrimination in Northern Ireland erupted into years of violence known as the Troubles.
 In 1998, the governments of Ireland and the UK, along with most political parties in Northern Ireland, reached the Belfast/Good Friday Agreement with the support of the US.
 This agreement helped end the Troubles and initiated a new phase of cooperation between the Irish and British Governments.

 Visit the Definitions and Notes page to view a description of each topic.